bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Speaker 2: 01:00:10

 Yeah.
-I'll also try to get a couple more people from over there to hang out in the design discord too because you know it's a lot or the design slack because there's I see a lot of interest here so we'll try it out be a little more responsive I show up there like once a week so I'll try to show up a little more frequently.
+I'll also try to get a couple more people from over there to hang out in the design discord too because you know it's a lot or the design slack because there's I see a lot of interest here so we'll try it out be a little more responsive.
+I show up there like once a week so I'll try to show up a little more frequently.

 Speaker 1: 01:00:27

 Awesome.
-Well, thanks Justin and yeah, Christophe, could you go ahead and cut it off here.
+Well, thanks Justin and yeah, Christoph, could you go ahead and cut it off here.